jidafan/Sales-Dashboard/README.md

 ### Data

 The data used for this project came from the public data sets that Tableau provides.
-The list of data sets can be viewed [here](https://public.tableau.com/app/learn/sample-data) and the data set used was the super store data set.
+The list of data sets can be viewed [here](https://public.tableau.com/app/learn/sample-data) and the data set used was the superstore sales data set.

 ### Dashboard